graphcore/examples/applications/pytorch/cnns/train/README.md

 `--norm-num-groups`             If group normalization is used, the number of groups can be set here

+`--full-precision-norm`         Calculate the norm layers in full precision.

 `--no-validation`               Skip validation

 `--disable-metrics`             Do not calculate metrics during training, useful to measure peak throughput

-`--enable-pipeline-recompute`   Enable the recomputation of network activations during backward pass instead of caching them during forward pass
+`--enable-recompute`            Enable the recomputation of network activations during backward pass instead of caching them during forward pass.
+This option turns on the recomputation for single-stage models.
+If the model is multi-stage (pipelined) the recomputation is always enabled.

+`--recompute-checkpoints`       List of recomputation checkpoint rules: [conv:store convolution activations|norm: store normlayer activations]

+`--offload-optimizer`           Store the optimizer status off-chip

 `--lr-schedule`                 Select learning rate schedule from [`step`, `cosine`, `exponential`] options